AnyFetch/anyfetch-file-hydrater.js/README.md

 `createServer()` takes an object hash for argument. `hydrater_function` is mandatory, optional values includes:

 * `concurrency`: max number of simultaneous calls to your hydrater function (default: 1)
-* `logger`: function to use for logging error and success.
-It will get called with strings when a task is started or ended.
-When an error occured, you'll get the path of the file, and the err as second argument).
+* `logger`: function to use for logging.
+It will get called with strings when a task is started or ended, default to `console.log`.
+* `errLogger`: function to use for logging errors, default to `console.warn`.

 Errors
 ------